 The picture of a young girl hugging a bomb to her chest was one of Banksy’s original creations back in 2003, where it was reproduced on a wall in London’s East End.
 The piece symbolises the horror of war next to the innocence and purity of the young girl – good and evil unified and questioned as to why we inherently indulge in war and fighting when peace can be all around us.
 Thought-provoking stuff.

-Snorting Copper – London
+Snorting Policeman – London

 (Image credit: Banksy Unmasked)

 This “Snorting Copper” stencil began appearing from 2005 in several places in London, including behind Waterloo Station (Leake Street) as well as in Shoreditch (Curtain Street).
 The artworks also included several miles of paint “dribble” which trailed through the city and led to the stencil representing a ‘line’ of coke.
 This piece by Banksy is unquestionably a dig at the immorality and corruption sometimes prevalent in the police force.
 Perhaps not too surprisingly, this piece was removed.
 Snorting Copper – approx location (Leake Street)